Variational Low-Rank Adaptation for Personalized Impaired Speech Recognition: Results and Analysis

-As illustrated in Table \ref{tab:combined_examples_metrics_phonetic}, a qualitative analysis of the transcription outputs reveals a critical distinction between the error patterns of full fine-tuning and our proposed VI LoRA model on out-of-distribution (OOD) phrases.
+As illustrated in Table \ref{tab:combined_examples_metrics_phonetic}, a qualitative analysis of the transcription outputs reveals a critical distinction between the error patterns of full fine-tuning and our proposed VI LoRA model on out-of-distribution (OOD) phrases, specifically targeting semantically rare or hyper-locally relevant terms (e.g., ``Wiedikon'') that lack strong language model priors.
 The fully fine-tuned model consistently exhibits a form of structured hallucination.
 For instance, it transcribes the Japanese place name "Higashirinkan" as the grammatically plausible but semantically unrelated German sentence "Ein Gassi rennt da."
 This suggests the model defaults to familiar linguistic patterns when faced with novel acoustic signals, effectively pattern-matching to the closest structure in its learned distribution.

 In stark contrast, VI LoRA produces transcriptions that are phonetically much closer to the ground truth, such as "Higashirenpa."
 While imperfect, this output demonstrates a failure mode that is grounded in the acoustic evidence rather than learned linguistic priors.
 This highlights a significant limitation of standard metrics like WER and CER, although both models yield high error rates, the nature of VI LoRA's errors is far more interpretable and useful, as it preserves crucial phonetic information.